+Discussion needs A LOT More work.
+Much more development.

 Conclusion

 Signs of human-induced climate change is already visible in a variety of ecosystems.
 Species all around the world face changes in distribution and abundance due to migration and range shift (Midgley et al. 2002).
 This change with impact the physiology, growth, and productivity of biota (Cannell 1998), as well as their behaviour ( Walther, Burga, and Edwards 2001).
 Given the current rates, it will not be long before species can no longer physiologically and behaviourally mitigate the impacts of climate change.
 Animals such as lizards may already be over-expending energy when trying to thermoregulation (Vickers, Manicom, and Schwarzkopf 2011).
 This study suggests that shelters offer a mechanism to create climate refuges as a temporary solution or a long-term strategy, and as an effective form of interference for today’s every growing anthropogenic disturbances.
+Great implications here. nice end.

 Funding